GBDMA Beefs Up Preparedness Measures Amid GLOF Threat - UrduPoint

 He informed that the Glacier had a history of ice-damned lake which lead to its breaches at three different occasions, whereas the glacial lake burs after reaching its maximum size of 0.34 sq. km.

-During the breaches, the GLOF led to partial damage to Karakoram Highway and inflicted minor infrastructure damages downstream.
+During the breaches, the GLOF led to partial damage to Karakorum Highway and inflicted minor infrastructure damages downstream.